telerik/winforms-docs/scheduler/views/multiday-view.md

 ## Using MultidayView

-1. In order to set the current view of RadScheduler to MultidayView, use the ActiveViewType or ActiveView properties:#_[C#] Setting the current view to MultiDayView_
+1. In order to set the current view of RadScheduler to MultidayView, use the ActiveViewType or ActiveView properties:

 {{source=..\SamplesCS\Scheduler\Views\MultiDayView.cs region=multiDay}}
 {{source=..\SamplesVB\Scheduler\Views\MultiDayView.vb region=multiDay}}